sroehling/FutureBudget/Retirement Simulator/scenario.md

 can have a larger value by default, but a smaller value under an alternate scenario for [reduced expenses][cuttingExpensesExample].

+Under different scenarios, not only can values change, but inputs can be enabled and disabled altogether.
+For example, if you decide to [purchase a new car][exampleCarOwnership] with cash instead of a money from a loan, the loan input could be disabled.

 ### Default Scenario

 The default scenario represents the inputs' expected